-There will be three 45-minute summative assessments (i. e. exams) during the semester, each covering approximately three modules of physics material.
-Details will be disclosed later through an announcement on our course Canvas.
-Your assessments will include free-response word questions involving conceptual points and quantitative procedures, whose average difficulty is comparable to the harder problems from your homework, the model problems solved by the TA at recitation, and the (numerous) in-class examples.
-Your lowest exam score will be dropped at the end of the term.
-Please understand that the main focus of my evaluation is to assess your conceptual and procedural understanding of Physics, not to test mathematical prowess.
-Students are expected to take all three summative assessments.
-I will be unable to offer 'makeup' assessments after a scheduled assessment was missed, for whichever reason.
-The following policy applies regarding missing exams. a) Every unsubmitted by diff a wille dicale for ultile error is a zpec some learning ency occurs the day of the exam, the student must communicate that via direct email to the instructor as soon as humanly possible. c) Only in the exceptional qualifying cases, to be carefully reviewed, the excused student will be entitled to additional grading accommodation beyond the fact that the zero exam score will be automatic dropped.
-In all other cases (the vast majority, based on my experience), the subtotal on exams will be determined as the arithmetic mean of the available exam scores.
-Under any circumstance, a student cannot miss two exams, lest receiving an incomplete grade for the entire course.
-If you have any questions, please do not hesitate to contact me via email (sooner rather than later).
-The cumulative final exam will be announced later during the term, both verbally and on Canvas via a detailed announcement of its format and coverage.
+There will be three 1-hour 15-minute long assessments (i. e. classic exams), each covering approximately four modules of physics material.
+The details will be disclosed later through an announcement on our course Canvas.
+There will also be three (\sim 15-min) brief multiple-choice assessments, especially focusing on checking conceptual understanding.
+In general, given assessments will include both word questions and quantitative problems, whose average difficulty will be comparable to the harder problems from your homework, the model problems solved at recitation, and the examples worked out in class by the instructor.
+The lowest score will be dropped in both categories.

+The real focus of my evaluation is to assess your conceptual and procedural understanding of Physics, not to test your mathematical prowess.
+Students are expected to take all six in-person assessments.
+I am unable to offer 'makeup' assessments after a scheduled assessment was missed, for whichever reason.
+The following policy applies in the case of missed exams.
+An unsubmitted exam will by default earn a zero score.
+If a medical or other type of emergency occurs the day of the exam, the student has the obligation to communicate that via direct email to the instructor as soon as it is humanly possible.
+In the exceptional qualifying cases, to be carefully reviewed, being excused will entitle the student to some additional grading accommodation beyond the fact that the automatic zero score will be dropped.
+In all other cases (the vast majority, based on past experience), the exam average grade will be determined as the arithmetic mean of the available exam scores.
+Under no circumstances a student can miss two midterm exams, lest an incomplete grade for the course.
+If you have any questions about the exam policy, please do not hesitate to contact me (sooner rather than later).

-Your own self-assessment
+Your self-assessment